nicholasmcconnell/googlebooksearch/README.md

 ___

 ## General info
 This is a full stack, MERN  application built with ReactJS.
-Powered by the google book API, this a reading list with which user's can search for new books to read.
-The results will display useful information such as synopsis, cover images and link to more publication details and purchase options.
-Books can be saved in a database for later review and removed when checked off.
+Powered by the google book API, it is a reading list with which user's can search for new books to read.
+The results will display useful information such as synopsis, cover images and links to more publication details and purchase options.
+Books can be saved in a database for later review and removed.

 ___